 - Statement from participants in the New England Cultural Organizers Convening, October 2017

-RDDI New England Now is being developed with the support of Regional Advocates representative of our region's many and varied major dance centers, presenters, college and university training programs and residency sites.
+New England Now was developed with the support of Regional Advocates representative of our region's many and varied dance companies, performers, centers, presenters, college and university training programs and residency sites.

 Regional Advocates have committed to support New England dance makers and to:

-- support messaging to and recruitment of local community choreographers for RDDI activities
+- supporting the messaging to and recruitment of local community choreographers for RDDI: New England Now activities

-- serve as allies for RDDI Lab participants
+- serve as allies for overall RDDI: New England Now experiences

 New England Now Regional Advocates